Robert, newly anointed First Baronet Ballard, scowled at the dark-haired reflection in his dressing mirror.

 “It makes me feel idiotic that I can’t dress myself, but must be dressed like a child.”

-“You shouldn’t feel that way,” his mother said, as he helped her into the carriage.
+“You shouldn’t feel that way,” his mother reproved him.
 “We don’t begrudge our maidservants their duties.
 Proper clothing requires proper help to don.
 You wouldn’t have us do it ourselves, would you?
 We might as well go without clothes, as poor as the results would be.”

 “Mama!”
 Helen exclaimed.
 “Please!”

-“Helen, my dear, you should remember that although some studied embarrassment is appropriate in society, there is no need to observe such niceties when we are alone.”
+“Helen, my dear, you should remember that although some studied embarrassment is appropriate in society, there’s no need to observe such niceties when we’re alone.”

 Helen essayed a moue.
 “My tutor says if one doesn’t practice proper behavior all the time it won’t become natural, and one must always strive to appear natural, no matter how mannered you are.”

-“I’m not sure I will ever feel natural like this,” Robert said, “after nearly twenty-five years dressing myself in whatever happened to be handy.”
+“I’m not sure I’ll ever feel natural like this,” Robert said, “after nearly twenty-five years dressing myself in whatever happened to be handy.”

-“It would be easier if you had been accustomed to it since birth,” his mother admitted.
+“It would be easier if you’d been accustomed to it since birth,” his mother admitted.
 “But think how much more difficult it is for me than for you, and how well I have settled into my role.”

-“So, where are we off to today?” he asked, not really caring what the reply was, but wanting to discuss something other than clothes and manners for once.
+“So, where are we off to today?” he asked, not really caring what the reply was, but wanting to discuss something other than clothes and manners.